mauisiri/MY_PORTFOLIO/README.md

 ### `npm install`

-installs a package and any packages that it depends on.
+It installs any packages that the application depends on.

 ### `npm start`